marcpinet/nyaadownloader/README.md

-# bulk-download-from-nyaa.si

-My first scrapper!
-It is focused on making easier to bulk download torrents/transfer magnets from Nyaa.si

 <h1> How it Works </h1>
 Everything is written into the script as a comment if you need some explainations. <br>
 If you want to add a provider like <b>Erai-Raws</b> or <b>SubsPlease</b> etc., you'll need to edit the list in the script.